 - Contact recognition: By using a help desk and consolidating your support systems, you can recognize your customers from the start and provide personalized customer service.

-- Auto replies: Set up auto replies to customers once they contact you.
+- Auto replies: Set up auto-replies to customers once they contact you.
 This helps manage expectations and can also be used to increase self-service, which decreases customer inquiries.

-All of these aspects of email in a help desk help reps work more efficiently, saving them time and effort while also providing better support to customers.
+All of these aspects of email in a help desk help agents work more efficiently, saving them time and effort while also providing better support to customers.
 Some help desks also have the ability to display order information based on the customer’s phone number or email right inside the platform.
 This is ideal for reps when handling customer conversations so they have all the relevant information in front of them instantly.
 Now, there is one last piece of the puzzle that shared mailboxes and help desks are still failing at…

 Where help desks & shared mailboxes are still failing

 Although help desks make managing email easier, there are still some major issues that occur whether you are using a shared mailbox or a help desk.
 When an email comes into a help desk, it’s usually assigned a ticket number and then is either manually assigned to an agent or remains unresolved until a rep chooses to answer it.
-As you can imagine, when a customer service rep has the ability to choose which email they will handle next, it often leads to cherry picking.
+As you can imagine, when a customer service rep has the ability to choose which email they will handle next, it often leads to cherry-picking.
 The easiest emails get answered first and many customers are left waiting too long for assistance.
 When designing Dixa, we wanted to make email instant and give customer service reps the opportunity to surprise customers with quick support on email.

 The solution: automatic routing for email

-To eliminate cherry picking and time wasted sorting through tickets, we decided to route emails directly to agents in Dixa.
+To eliminate cherry picking, we decided to route emails directly to agents in Dixa.
 By treating an email like a phone call, emails are routed to a queue of agents equipped to handle the email and offered to them through a notification to accept or reject.
 Offers can be distributed to available agents equally as they come in or distributed based on their skills.
 This ensures that all emails, no matter the complexity, get the attention they deserve from the start.
 Automatic routing also eliminates the step of manually assigning a ticket to an agent as well as forcing agents to constantly check their inboxes for new emails.
 It also minimizes the number of clicks necessary to open, reply and close a conversation.
 We found routing emails in this way helps agents become more efficient and drastically reduces response time (AWT).

 The next step…